CocoaHeadsNL/jobs/_posts/2016-11-17-ios-developer.md

 * We have been building apps for over half a decade, and our team is still learning every single day.
 We aim to constantly improve our processes and techniques and want you to take part in shaping Egeniq’s future.
 * We treat developers well.
 Our management has a technical background.
 We know what works and what doesn’t.
 * We value knowledge, and will help you gain more of it.
-* The Gadget Kit: We’ll supply you with a MacBook Pro, a Thunderbolt Display and all the devices you need for development.
+* The Gadget Kit: We’ll supply you with a MacBook Pro and all the devices you need for development.
+* Mentor program to help you get started
+* Company car is negotiable
+* Possibility to attend certain conferences
+* A competitive salary

 ### What we expect from you: